laurobmb/kubernetes_with_ansible/README.md

-# Install kubernetes with ansible playbooks
+# Install kubernetes with ansible playbooks on CENTOS7-Minimal